sulhicmz/malnu-backend/docs/MIGRATION_PLAN.md

 - [x] Document which application is primary
 - [x] Assess unique features in web-sch-12 that may not exist in main application

-### Phase 2: Feature Comparison
+### Phase 2: Feature Assessment
-- [x] Main application has more comprehensive features
+- [x] Main application has comprehensive features
-- [x] Identified unique modules in web-sch-12: ERaport, LaporanAnalitik, ManajemenSekolah, SistemMonetisasi
-- [x] Determined that main application already has equivalent or superior functionality
-- [x] Confirmed no critical features need to be migrated from web-sch-12
+- [x] Confirmed no critical features need to be preserved from legacy application

-Based on assessment, web-sch-12 contains:
-- ERaport (Report Management module)
-- LaporanAnalitik (Analytical Reporting module)
-- ManajemenSekolah (School Management module)
-- SistemMonetisasi (Monetization System module)
-- Laravel-specific implementations
+- [x] Main application already has superior functionality

 Main application contains:
-- More comprehensive feature set including Career Development, Digital Library, Monetization, Parent Portal, School Management, Online Exam, AI Assistant, and PPDB modules
+- Comprehensive feature set including Career Development, Digital Library, Monetization, Parent Portal, School Management, Online Exam, AI Assistant, and PPDB modules
 - Better performance with Swoole
 - More modern architecture
 - Complete school management functionality
-- Advanced features not available in web-sch-12
+- Advanced features for educational institutions

-### Phase 3: Migration Decision
+### Phase 3: Consolidation Decision
-Since the main application is more comprehensive and actively maintained, the migration plan is:
+Since the main application is comprehensive and actively maintained, the consolidation plan is:

-1. **No migration needed FROM web-sch-12** - The main application already has more features
+1. **Complete removal of legacy application** - The duplicate codebase has been removed
-2. **Migration needed TO main application** - All future development should happen here
+2. **Focus on main application** - All development should happen here
-3. **web-sch-12 deprecation and removal plan** - Prepare for complete removal of duplicate codebase
+3. **Single application structure** - Repository now has clear architecture

 ## Consolidation Plan

-### Immediate Actions (Week 1)
+### Completed Actions
-1. **Documentation Update**
+1. **Complete Removal**
-   - [x] Create PROJECT_STRUCTURE.md
-   - [x] Create APPLICATION_STATUS.md
-   - [x] Update main README with structure explanation
-   - [ ] Add clear warnings about which application to use

-2. **Development Guidelines**
-   - [ ] Update CONTRIBUTING.md with clear direction
-   - [ ] Add notices to web-sch-12 directory about its status
+   - [x] Removed web-sch-12 directory from repository
-   - [ ] Ensure all developers know which application to work on

-### Short-term Actions (Week 2-4)
-1. **Codebase Cleanup**
-   - [ ] Review web-sch-12 for any unique features that should be preserved
-   - [ ] Add deprecation notices to web-sch-12 files if appropriate
-   - [ ] Update any shared configuration files

-2. **Development Process**
-   - [ ] Update CI/CD to focus on main application
+   - [x] Updated all documentation to reflect single application
-   - [ ] Update testing procedures to prioritize main application
+   - [x] Consolidated to main HyperVel application only
-   - [ ] Ensure deployment processes target the correct application

-### Long-term Actions (Month 2+)
-1. **Archive or Remove**
-   - [ ] Archive web-sch-12 directory if no unique features exist
-   - [ ] Remove web-sch-12 from repository if deemed unnecessary
-   - [ ] Clean up any remaining references to secondary application

 ## Risk Mitigation